 Some students with disabilities experience difficulty with learning a modern language.
 The decision to grant a substitution is based on reasonable accommodations, an individual's learning history, documentation of a disability that impairs modern language acquisition, and future educational goals.

-Students with Deaf or hard of hearing impairments may use an ASL Interpreter for all academic activities (e.g. class lecture, group work, tutoring).
-For scheduling and more information please contact Student Disability Services.
+Students who are deaf or hard of hearing may use a variety of services including Interpreting Services for all academic activities (e.g. class lecture, group work, tutoring).
+For scheduling and information regarding this or other accommodations please contact sds [at] stedwards.edu (subject: Services%20for%20Deaf%20and%20Hard%20of%20Hearing) (Student Disability Services).